INFO-ESIPE/note-taking/ESIPE/Semestre 3/System Programming/04 - File System/04 - File System.md

 	- Cycles are allowed (unlike hard links).
 ![[links.png]]

-### Everything is a file (stream of bytes)
+> [!info] Everything is a file (stream of bytes)

-Everything we manipulate on the OS is represented as a file.
+> Everything we manipulate on the OS is represented as a file.
 This explains why there are so many "types" of files on Linux:
-	Regular files, Directories, Symlinks, IPCs (pipes, network sockets), Hardware devices (keyboards, printers, disks...), and Pseudo-devices (`/dev/null`, `/dev/random`, `/dev/zero`...)
+> 	Regular files, Directories, Symlinks, IPCs (pipes, network sockets), Hardware devices (keyboards, printers, disks...), and Pseudo-devices (`/dev/null`, `/dev/random`, `/dev/zero`...)
+>

-This approach allows all of those elements to share the same API.
+> This approach allows all of those elements to share the same API.
 All those objects will be represented by **file descriptors**.

 ****